 Wednesday 1er February 2017 : Adventurers of the seas conference visit to the Arab World Institute.

 This exhibition is devoted to the discovery of seas and oceans, places of meetings and cultural and commercial exchanges.
 It is essentially focused on the contribution of the Arab world to offshore shipping.

-At the end of antiquity and the beginning of the Middle Ages, seas and oceans are considered dangerous.
-The inhabitants of the Arabian Peninsula, like the Westerners, venture there only cautiously although they are surrounded by three seas and an ocean, thinking that these waters are inhabited by monsters.
-Since ancient times two stories, common to the Bible and the Koran, reinforce these fears: the Flood and the story of Jonah and the whale.
-In addition, the discipline of geography does not exist yet, we do not really know where we go.
+At the end of antiquity and the beginning of the Middle Ages, seas and oceans were considered dangerous.
+The inhabitants of the Arabian Peninsula, like Westerners, only venture there cautiously despite being surrounded by three seas and an ocean, believing that these waters are inhabited by monsters.
+Since ancient times two stories, common to the Bible and the Koran, have reinforced these fears: the Flood and the story of Jonah and the whale.
+In addition, the discipline of geography does not yet exist, we do not really know where we are going.